-As majestic as the lakes are, they make up only 1% of the National Park’s land area.
-The remaining 99% is lush forests that are home to a variety of wildlife – such as the brown bear, wolves, and lynx, as well as a huge array of birds and bats.
+As majestic as the lakes are, they comprise only 1% of the National Park’s land area.
+The remaining 99% is lush jungle, home to a variety of wildlife – like the brown bear, wolves, and lynx, as well as a huge array of birds and bats.
+Plitvice Lakes has 7 viewing paths around the lakes and 4 hiking trails.
+Keep in mind that tourists are not allowed to stray away from these routes for safety reasons and swimming is strictly prohibited.

 3 ways to get from Zagreb to Plitvice Lakes